 Trimodulin is an innovative polyvalent antibody composition, purified from human plasma.
 In comparison to standard IgG preparations (IVIG), trimodulin contains relevant amounts of IgM and IgA in addition to IgG.

-Trimodulin is currently in clinical development for the treatment of patients with severe COVID-19 and for patients with severe community-acquired pneumonia (sCAP).
+Trimodulin is in clinical development for the treatment of patients with severe community-acquired pneumonia (sCAP).

 Research so far has shown that trimodulin could interfere with a number of mechanisms involved in pathological processes that would otherwise lead to respiratory failure, sepsis, multi-organ failure and finally to death of the patient.
 Due to the large variety of polyvalent antibodies present in trimodulin, the impaired immune system is supported in various ways.
 Particularly the IgM component in trimodulin can reduce dysregulated immune responses, preventing the immune system to attack host tissues, in this case the lung.
 The polyvalent antibodies also bind to various types of pathogens including viruses and bacteria as well as their toxins and support their clearance by the immune system.
 In this way, trimodulin may prevent progression of disease, including the need for invasive mechanical ventilation and other intensive care procedures.